Selection Committee

 Mark Uyl

 Mark Uyl is the Executive Director of the Michigan High School Athletic Association (MHSAA), where he has served since 2004.
-He has umpired at the NCAA Division I level for the past 17 years, working primarily in the B1G, Conference USA and American Athletic Conference and arbitrating at seven NCAA Regionals, three Super Regionals and the 2014 College World Series.
+He has umpired at the NCAA Division I level for 22 years, working primarily in the Big Ten Conference and arbitrating at eleven NCAA Regionals, six Super Regionals and the 2014 and 2017 College World Series.
 Uyl was the sole American umpire selected to work the 2007 Pan American Games in Rio De Janeiro, Brazil.
 Prior to joining the MHSAA, he was a teacher, coach and athletic director at Caledonia High School and Middleville-Thornapple Kellogg High School.
 Uyl was a four-year starter and team captain at Calvin College as a first baseman from 1993-1996.